 Let's look at the first one and it appears right away in the account, verses 1 to 3.
 We see the manifestation of divine truth in Jesus.
 Verse 1, "It came about that while the multitude were pressing around Him and listening to the Word of God, He was standing by the lake of Gennesaret."
 Now we'll stop there for a moment.

 The verse opens with an indefinite indicator, "it came about."
 It doesn't tell us when, it doesn't tell us how much time has transpired since the incidents that occurred in the prior chapter.
-You remember in chapter 4 He had preached in the synagogue in Capernaum and He had cast a demon out of a man there, that was His first miracle, the first one recorded by Luke.
-And then, you'll remember, He went after the synagogue service home to the house of Simon where His mother-in-law was ill and He healed his mother-in-law of a very great infection that had produced a high fever.
+You remember in chapter 4 He had preached in the synagogue in Capernaum and He had cast a demon out of a man there.
+That was His first miracle, the first one recorded by Luke.
+And then, you remember, He went, after the synagogue service home to the house of Simon where his mother-in-law was ill and He healed his mother-in-law of a very great infection that had produced a high fever.
 And then at the end of the Sabbath day the people in the city were bringing everybody who was sick with every imaginable disease and He was healing them all and He was casting demons out of many.
 That all occurred on one day in the synagogue in Capernaum and in the home of Peter.

 We have an indefinite then passing of time.
 We don't exactly know what the chronology is, but it came about at some point in time after that.
 Jesus is still in Galilee.
 He's still preaching.
 He's still calling disciples.
 He's still performing these healings and casting out demons.
 And on one occasion when surrounded by a multitude, He is near the lake of Gennesaret teaching the Word of God.